Blog Post View

 Many security-driven applications today offer an optional 2FA mechanism which is used to allow a user to login to the desired application only after providing username/password combination, and another credential such as a token or a fingerprint.

-As per PCI (Payment Card Industry) Data Security Standard, a card-driven environment, requires a multi-factor authentication for all connections outside the network or originating from a remote network.
+As per PCI (Payment Card Industry) Data Security Standard, a card-driven environment, requires MFA (multifactor authentication) for all connections outside the network or originating from a remote network.

 Types of Multi-Factor Authentication:

 MFA can be implemented in several ways.
 The most common method includes an initial password-based authentication followed by another authentication mechanism.
-The different types of MFA which can be incorporated are:
+The different types of MFA that can be incorporated are:

-4. Examples of app-generated code are Google authenticator and Authy.
+2. App-generated code: Examples of app-generated code are Google Authenticator and Authy.
 The advantage of using this method is, your phone does not always have to remain connected to a network.
 For some reason, if your phone faces a network issue, this can still work.
-One can install the app, scan the code the first time and the app will generate a new code every 30 seconds or 60 seconds each time you need access to the application.
+One can install the app, and scan the code the first time and the app will generate a new code every 30 seconds or 60 seconds each time you need access to the application.

-10. Another way to authenticate is by using the email-based system.
+5. Email-Based system: Another way to authenticate is by using the email-based system.
 For instance, Steam Guard will prompt you to enter an OTP (One-time password) which is sent over email whenever a user logs in from a new device.
 This is not a very secure and convenient approach.
-However, there are applications which use the email-based system as part of MFA.
+However, there are applications that use the email-based system as part of MFA.

 Benefits of Using Multi-Factor authentication: